 Tips when buying a nest box

 If you’d rather buy your own nest box, this one comes with a 28mm hole; perfect for attracting smaller birds such as great tits and tree sparrows.
 Or if you prefer, it also comes with a removable front panel so you can convert into an open fronted nest box to appeal to robins and pied wagtails.

 Where to put your bird nest box

-When putting your nest box up, pick a spot that’s sheltered and away from other nest boxes and feeding tables to prevent a territory war.
+Making a bird box is great fun.
+Once it’s sorted, you need to figure out where to position a bird box.
+Pick a spot that’s sheltered and away from other nest boxes and feeding tables to prevent a territory war.
 It’s important that it’s kept away from direct sunlight too and it should be tilted slightly to protect from strong winds and rain.

 Your nest box should be raised anywhere between 2-5m off the ground to stop predators including cats from reaching in.
 A tree trunk is an ideal location but you can also put against a building wall if you don’t have one.

 Wherever you choose to position it, make sure the birds have a clear path to get to it.

-After fledgling season, once all the birds have flown the nest, you can remove the nest box to clean it.
+After fledgling season, once all the birds have flown the nest, it’s important you concentrate on cleaning your nest box.
+You can remove the nest box to clean it.
 Do this once a year and clean with warm, soapy water to kill any pesticides.